 - 1. Successful completion of the Ph.D.
 Qualifying Examination; - 2.
-Completion of the Option B (not Option A) course requirements; - 3.
+Completion of the Option B (not Option A) course requirements; in particular, three credits of ME 596 are required; - 3.
 Notifying the ME Graduate Programs office of the intent to exercise this option prior to scheduling the Ph.D.
 Comprehensive Exam. - 4.
 Acceptance of the research proposal by the student's doctoral committee: i.e., successfully passing the Ph.D.
 Comprehensive Exam.